fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 -   Juliana Barr, "Geographies of Power: Mapping Indian Borders in the 'Borderlands' of the Early Southwest," *William and Mary Quarterly* 68, no. 1 (2011): 5--46.

 #### Noteworthy
--   Pekka Hämäläinen, *The Comanche Empire* (New Haven: Yale University Press, 2009).
-    -   chapter 1 ("Introduction: Reversed Colonialism"), chapter 4 ("The Empire of the Plains"), and/or chapter 5 ("Greater Comancheria")
+-   Juliana Barr, *Peace Came in the Form of a Woman: Indians and Spaniards in the Texas Borderlands* (Chapel Hill, NC: University of North Carolina Press, 2014).
 -   T.J.
 Ferguson, G. Lennis Berlin, and Leigh J. Kuwanwisiwma, "Kukheypa: Searching for Hopi Trails," in *Landscapes of Movement: Trails, Paths, and Roads in Anthropological Perspective*, ed.
 James E. Snead, Clark L. Erickson, and J. Andrew Darling (University of Pennsylvania Press, 2010), 20--41.
--   Juliana Barr, *Peace Came in the Form of a Woman: Indians and Spaniards in the Texas Borderlands* (Chapel Hill, NC: University of North Carolina Press, 2014).
-    -   chapter 3 ("Civil Alliance and 'Civility' in Mission-Presidio Complexes") and/or chapter 4 ("Negotiating Fear with Violence: Apaches and Spaniards at Midcentury")
+-   Pekka Hämäläinen, *The Comanche Empire* (New Haven: Yale University Press, 2009).
 -   Anne F. Hyde, *Empires, Nations, and Families: A New History of the North American West, 1800-1860*, Reprint edition (New York: Ecco, 2012).
-    -   chapter 4 ("The Early West: The Many Faces of Indian Country") and/or chapter 5 ("Empires in Transition: Indian Country at Midcentury, 1825--1860")
 - Daniel Goodenough, Jr., "Lost on Cold Creek," *Montana: The Magazine of Western History* 24, no. 4 (1974): 16--29.

 ### Wednesday, 10/3: